microsoft/pict/README.md

 ## Debugging

 Most commonly, you will want to debug the command-line tool.
 Start in the **pictcli** project, **cli/pict.cpp** file.
 You'll find **wmain** routine there which would be a convenient place to put the very first breakpoint.

+## PICT as a container

+To build a container image with PICT, just execute

+    make image-build

+Once built, you can run it with a sample model as follows

+    make image-run

+To use your own models, please execute

+    podman run -it --rm -v ./<local-dir>:/var/pict:Z pict:latest <your-model-file> [<pict-options>]